 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 The South West Coast Path means breathtaking nature, kind people and delicious food everywhere you go.
 Think of steep cliffs, an azure blue sea, Mediterranean beaches, sand in your shoes, wind over your head, fresh fish and a pint at the pub in the evening.
 The South West Coast Path is an ancient walking route that used to be used by coast guards patrolling the south-west coast of England in search of smugglers.
 If those smugglers had not exist, you would not have walked through this beautiful landscape.
-It is an unforgettable experience and you really need to add it to your bucket list.
+It is an unforgettable experience.

 The trail traverses two World Heritage sites, five areas with the predicate 'Area of Outstanding Natural Beauty' and a national park.
 It is one of the most varied coastal landscapes on earth with an excellent marked hiking trail.